Tommymuia/End-phase-2-project/README.md

 # Tickify - Event Ticketing Platform

 ## Overview
-Tickify is a modern, responsive single-page React application that allows users to **discover, book, and manage tickets** for various events, including concerts, conferences, workshops, and local meetups.
-The platform provides a seamless and user-friendly interface for browsing events, adding tickets to a cart, checking out, and viewing purchased tickets.
+Tickify is a modern, responsive single-page React application that allows users to **discover, book and manage tickets** for various events, including concerts, conferences, workshops, and local meetups.
+The platform provides a seamless and user-friendly interface for browsing events, adding tickets to a cart, checking out and viewing purchased tickets.

 ## Features